murtazajafferji/svm-gpu/README.md

 >Support vector machines are supervised learning models that analyze data and recognize patterns.
 >A special property is that they simultaneously minimize the empirical classification error and maximize the geometric margin; hence they are also known as maximum margin classifiers.
 >[![Wikipedia image](http://upload.wikimedia.org/wikipedia/commons/1/1b/Kernel_Machine.png)](http://en.wikipedia.org/wiki/File:Kernel_Machine.png)

+The advantages of support vector machines are:
+* Effective in high dimensional spaces.
+* Still effective in cases where number of dimensions is greater than the number of samples.
+* Uses a subset of training points in the decision function (called support vectors), so it is also memory efficient.
+* Versatile: different Kernel functions can be specified for the decision function.
+Common kernels are provided, but it is also possible to specify custom kernels.
+* Higher speed and better performance with a limited number of samples (in the thousands) compared to neural networks

+The disadvantages of support vector machines include:
+* If the number of features is much greater than the number of samples, avoid over-fitting in choosing Kernel functions and regularization term is crucial.
+* SVMs do not directly provide probability estimates, these are calculated using an expensive five-fold cross-validation

 # Quick start
 If you are not familiar with SVM I highly recommend this [guide](http://www.csie.ntu.edu.tw/~cjlin/papers/guide/guide.pdf).